a toolkit for tangible multi-touch surfaces

 If you have any questions regarding the usage of the reacTIVision framework in general and the TUIO clients please read and post to our reacTIVision user forum hosted on sourceforge.net.
 If you want to submit a patch to the general code base please submit a pull request to the open source repository on Github.
 In case you are looking for extended support regarding the construction or purchase of an interactive table platform, you should consider the professional services provided by Reactable Systems.

-Several papers have been published that describe the internal structure of reacTIVision and libfidtrack in great detail.
+As listed above, several papers have been published that describe the internal structure of reacTIVision and libfidtrack in great detail.
 In a nutshell the system works like this: reacTIVision tracks specially designed fiducial markers in a real time video stream.
 The source image frame is first converted to a black&white image with an adaptive thresholding algorithm.
 Then this image is segmented into a tree of alternating black and white regions (region adjacency graph).
 This graph is then searched for unique left heavy depth sequences, which have been encoded into the fiducial symbol.
 Finally the found tree sequences are matched to a dictionary to retrieve an unique ID number.
 The fiducial design allows the efficient calculation of the marker's center point as well as its orientation.
 OSC messages implementing the TUIO protocol encode the fiducials' presence, location, orientation and identity and transmit this data to the client applications.

 Additionally reacTIVision uses the result of the image segmentation in order to retrieve and identify small round white blobs as finger tips on the surface.
 A quick and dirty shape matching algorithm selects the actual finger blobs from the possible region candidates.
 A complementary blob tracking algorithm is also taking advantage of the same data in order to track eventually not recognized fiducials, for example where fast movements destroy the actual fiducial structure in the image.